mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 > Please do consider the *frequency of our shard key*, to avoid situations like *jumbo chunks* as much as possible.

-So, let's recap.
-Chunks are logical groups of documents that are based out of the shard key key space, and have bounds associated to it.
-Min bound, inclusive.
+So, let's recap. *Chunks* are logical groups of documents that are based out of the *shard key* key space, and have *bounds* associated to it. *Min bound, inclusive.
 Max bound, exclusive.
-A chunk can only live at one designated shard at the time.
-And all documents within the bound defined by the chunk live in the same shard.
-Shard key cardinality frequency and configured chunk size will determine the number of chunks in your sharded collection.
+A chunk* can only live at one designated *shard* at the time.
+And all documents within the *bound defined by the chunk live in the same shard.
+Shard key cardinality, frequency, and configured chunk size will determine the number of chunks in your sharded collection*.